 Bali serves primarily as a departure point for Indonesia luxury cruises headed to Lombok, Flores, the Kangean Islands and Sumbawa.
 Despite this, some small ship cruises of the area will include one or more of the Bali highlights listed below, allowing visitors to enjoy the so-called Island of the Gods!

 Pulau Menjangan is where you go to feel like Robinson Crusoe, if only for a day!
 Part of Bali Barat National Park, access to the island is controlled and now overnight stays are permitted.
-Though its name means “Deer Island”, its most prized wildlife is found under the waves: Pulau Menjangan is known for its world class snorkeling, its waters home to angel fish, clownfish and giant clams, among many others.
-It is no wonder why the island is a favorite part of any Bali cruise package.
+Though its name means “Deer Island”, its most prized wildlife is found under the waves: Pulau Menjangan is known for its world class snorkelling, its waters home to angelfish, clownfish and giant clams, among many others.
+It is no wonder why the island is a favourite part of any Bali cruise package.

 Sanur, the oldest resort town on the island of Bali, serves as the meeting point for many Indonesia cruises, but it is worth arriving early enough to enjoy its long beaches, shady palms and artsy vibe.